CLICK red locations

-We have been annual visitors to Madrid and Andalucia,the Southern region of Spain, for several years, just knocking around the old neighborhoods and some of the new…rubbing cañas (beers) with the locals and eating in places never mentioned in the guidebooks.
+We have been annual visitors to Madrid and Andalucia,the Southern region of Spain for over ten years, taking photographs and just knocking around the old neighborhoods and some of the new…rubbing cañas (beers) with the locals and eating in places never mentioned in the guidebooks.

 Most tourists wouldn't think of going to the same old destination every year but if you really get to know a place you start feeling less like a tourist, more like a local.
 Many books have been written, and movies made about travelers who went local; in Spain it was Hemingway, Orson Wells and others… becoming part of the local landscape, living the dream.

 This website, a type of online coffee table book, takes viewers to places we visit regularly, to funky little hotels and cafés, grand monuments and surprise fiestas.
 If travel's your thing start here and avoid being a tourist.